XiaoDoesStuff/NIU-Dining-Hall-Discord-Bot/README.md

 - Why was AI used?
   - I am not a coder.
 I am a Math Major.
 I like logic puzzles, but I do not know libraries, syntax, etc.
   - My friends who could have helped seemed busy.

-  -
-# Setup
+# Setup (Docker)
 0. Prereqs:
     - Docker
-    - Linux
     - Nodejs
 1. Clone the repo - `git clone https://github.com/XiaoDoesStuff/NIU-Dining-Hall-Discord-Bot.git`
 2. go to the folder `cd NIU-Dining-Hall-Discord-Bot`
-3. install npm dependancies `npm install discord.js axios cheerio puppeteer`
-4. Configure docker-compose.yml - See below
+3. Configure Config.env - See below
-5. Use docker compose `sudo docker compose up -d --build`
+4. Use docker compose `sudo docker compose up -d --build`  The Dockerfile will:
+  - Run apt-get update and  Install Chromium and Chromium extensions needed inside the container for puppeteer
+  - Insall the npm packages needed inside the container
+  - Run the start.sh which runs the javascript bot
-6. Check logs `sudo docker compose logs -f`
+5. Check logs `sudo docker compose logs -f`

+# Setup (Directly on host)
+0. Prereqs:
+    - Nodejs version >= 20
+1. Clone the repo - `git clone https://github.com/XiaoDoesStuff/NIU-Dining-Hall-Discord-Bot.git`
+2. go to the folder `cd NIU-Dining-Hall-Discord-Bot`
+3. Configure Config.env - See below
+4. Run the Initial-setup.sh - `sudo bash Initial-setup.sh` With sudo permissions, Initial-setup.sh Will
+  - Run apt-get update and install neccessary Chromium and Chromium extensions needed onto the machine for puppeteer
+  - Will insall the npm packages needed
+  - Run the start.sh which runs the javascript bot
+5. on subsequent runs, use start.sh - `bash start.sh`

 # Config